yriveiro/php-fslock/README.md

 php-FSLock
 ==========

-A simple lock system on top of OS file system for PHP.
+A simple lock implementation using flock.